Skip to main content.

 H1B Specialty Occupations

-The H1B visa specialty occupation is a classification for individuals who are identified as highly skilled workers with a minimum of a bachelor’s degree or higher in the relevant field of study and occupation.
-H1B status allows dual intent, and is appropriate for both tenure and non–tenure track appointments.
+The H-1B is a classification for individuals who are identified as highly skilled workers with a minimum of a bachelor’s degree or higher in a specialized field of knowledge relevant to the position.
+H-1B status is appropriate for both tenure and non–tenure track appointments.

-• Length of stay: Up to three years, with the option of an additional three-year extension.
-Additional extensions beyond six years are allowed in a limited number of cases, including when the permanent residency petition (“green card”) has been pending for over 365 days and when the H1B employee has spent time outside of the United States during the period of H1B employment.
+• Length of stay: Up to six years, but the employer can petition for no more than three years at one time.
+Extensions beyond six years are allowed in a limited number of cases, including when the permanent residency petition (“green card”) has been pending for over 365 days and when the H-1B employee has spent time outside of the United States during the period of H1B employment.

 • Restrictions:

-• Previous J1 status may subject individuals to the Two-Year Home Residency Requirement 212(e).
+• Previous J-1 status may subject individuals to the Two-Year Home Country Physical Presence Requirement 212(e).
+(See J-1 Scholars.)
 Those subject to this requirement would either need to return home and complete the two-year home residency or successfully apply for a waiver recommendation from the U.S. Department of State.

 • A minimum salary is required.
 The minimum acceptable salary will be determined by the U.S. Department of Labor through the prevailing wage determination: